 13) Test their commitment.

-Once you think you’ve landed on Mr. or Mrs. Right, or Mr. or Mrs. Good Enough, your next step is to see their life situation.
+Once you think you’ve landed on Mr. Right or Mr. Good Enough, your next step is to see their life situation.
 Is this person looking for a long term relationship and commitment?

-If they’re testing the waters, throw them into a shark-infested pool and get the heck out.
+If they’re commitment phobic, throw them into a shark-infested pool and get the heck out.

 If they’re finding themselves, you don’t have to play hide and seek with them.

 If they’re on a one-way trip to the Himalayas, bid them adieu and tell them to seek extra blessings for you.
-Tell ‘em to look me up when they get there 🙂
+Tell ‘em to look Vishnu up when they get there 🙂

 If someone is not sure of who they are or what they want in life, you sure don’t have time to help them figure it out.
-You’ve got a partner to find, not tango with the lost and the confused.
+You’ve got true love to find, not tango with the lost and the confused.